Repurposing Content: 18 Ways to Re-Use Old Content

 When you repurpose content into a slides presentation, you’re creating opportunities to earn quality backlinks and reach your target audience.
-Conversely, you can repurpose slide deck into various forms of content since you already have plenty of information.
+Conversely, you can repurpose a slide deck into various forms of content since you already have plenty of information.

-To: Repurpose slide deck into videos, blog posts, infographics, social media posts and stories, ebooks, email content, podcasts, etc.
+To: Repurpose slide deck into videos, blog posts, infographics, social media posts, and stories, ebooks, email content, podcasts, etc.

-From: Develop slide deck from blog posts, videos, infographics, case studies, social media posts and stories, podcasts, ebooks, etc.
+From: Develop slide deck from blog posts, videos, infographics, case studies, social media posts, and stories, podcasts, ebooks, etc.